SriramVallabhaneni/SSH-Honeypot-V2/README.md

 - Credentials and sensitive config are injected via environment variables, not hardcoded
 - Intentional public exposure (honeypot) is separated from administrative and observability access
 - Static security scanning (Bandit) and dependency auditing (pip-audit) run on every push
+- Deployment uses AWS SSM instead of SSH, eliminating the need for exposed admin ports or long-lived SSH keys in CI/CD

 ---